abchatra/tutorial-demo/README.md

-## Use the tutorial

-This is a microbit tutorial
-Add new tutorial as md files

 # Sample MakeCode Tutorial

 This repository is an example of how to host a MakeCode tutorial on Github.
 This particular tutorial is for micro:bit, but this is fully supported for Arcade and Minecraft as well.

+## Markdown

+Tutorial is written in MarkDown and you can use tutorial-tool [https://makecode.com/tutorial-tool](https://makecode.com/tutorial-tool) to try out the syntax.

-## Creating a Tutorial
+## Creating a Repo for the Tutorial

 To create your tutorial repository: